The Music Box

 Bob Dylan has always been a work in progress, and more often than not, he’s left his fans pondering his many changes in direction.
 But as the ’70s drew to a close, he made his most puzzling career move by becoming a born-again Christian.
 The result was a trilogy of albums — Slow Train Coming, Saved, and Shot of Love — that left everyone terribly confused.
 Fans turned away, and critics lambasted the releases as well as Dylan’s live show.
 For certain, when set against the whole of his career, this definitely was a low-point.
 Even so, the albums — particularly Slow Train Coming and Saved — featured plenty of great songs that logically followed the extension of Dylan’s beloved bluegrass and blues into a gospel vein.
 At the very least, one had to admire his fortitude.

-Gotta Serve Somebody is available from Amazon.
+Gotta Serve Somebody is available from Barnes & Noble.

 To order, Click Here!